aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 _**Benefits**_

 * **Code reuse.** It's easier to reason about your service, modularize it and reuse code as it grows.
 Eventually, it can be turned into a standalone library.
-* **No custom tooling.** Monolithic functions are treated just like normal Python packages; no upfront investment in tooling.
+* **No custom tooling.** Monolithic functions are treated just like normal Typescript packages; no upfront investment in tooling.
 * **Faster deployment and debugging.** Whether you use all-at-once, linear, or canary deployments, a monolithic function is a single deployable unit.
-IDEs like PyCharm and VSCode have tooling to quickly profile, visualize, and step through debug any Python package.
+IDEs like WebStorm and VSCode have tooling to quickly profile, visualize, and step through debug any Typescript package.

 _**Downsides**_

-* **Cold starts.** Frequent deployments and/or high load can diminish the benefit of monolithic functions depending on your latency requirements, due to [Lambda scaling model](https://docs.aws.amazon.com/lambda/latest/dg/invocation-scaling.html){target="_blank"}.
-Always load test to pragmatically balance between your customer experience and development cognitive load.
+* **Cold starts.** Frequent deployments and/or high load can diminish the benefit of monolithic functions depending on your latency requirements, due to the [Lambda scaling model](https://docs.aws.amazon.com/lambda/latest/dg/invocation-scaling.html){target="_blank"}.
+Always load test to find a pragmatic balance between customer experience and developer cognitive load.
-* **Granular security permissions.** The micro function approach enables you to use fine-grained permissions & access controls, separate external dependencies & code signing at the function level.
+* **Granular security permissions.** The micro function approach enables you to use fine-grained permissions and access controls, separate external dependencies and code signing at the function level.
 Conversely, you could have multiple functions while duplicating the final code artifact in a monolithic approach.
 Regardless, least privilege can be applied to either approaches.
-* **Higher risk per deployment.** A misconfiguration or invalid import can cause disruption if not caught earlier in automated testing.
-Multiple functions can mitigate misconfigurations but they would still share the same code artifact.
+* **Higher risk per deployment.** A misconfiguration or invalid import can cause disruption if not caught early in automated testing.
+Multiple functions can mitigate misconfigurations but they will uld still share the same code artifact.
 You can further minimize risks with multiple environments in your CI/CD pipeline.

 #### Micro function